Harshak-1744/Codedamn-Front-End/HTML/JS/questions.md

 ## Project: Theme Switcher

-## Objective:  Create a basic webpage that changes its theme (e.g., background and text color) when the user   clicks a button.
-This project will involve using document.querySelector to select elements and modify their styles directly in JavaScript.
+## Objective-4:  Create a basic webpage that changes its theme

 ### Requirements: